-Tree replacement is guided by the objectives and functions as defined by the Recreation & Parks Department and follows the planting specifications (Appendix K).

-RAP trees are planted according to the reforestation practices.
-Sometimes when crowding or other physical constraints make it impossible to plant the same tree in the same place where it was removed, an alternate location is found.
-Undesirable tree species are not replaced.
+With a potential for an increased incidence Tree replacement is guided by the objectives of maladapted species in the tree population and functions as defined by the Recreation due to climate change and for urban areas to & Parks Department and follows the planting exacerbate these stresses, it is important to specifications (Appendix K). incorporate new species in ongoing planting and tree replacement and then proactively RAP trees are planted according to the monitor and select high-performing species for reforestation practices.
+Sometimes when new plantings.
+Climate ready trees are trees that crowding or other physical constraints make it are likely better suited to the new climate trends impossible to plant the same tree in the same in a particular region with traits that allow them place where it was removed, an alternate to be drought tolerant, resist pests and disease, location is found.
+Undesirable tree species are and withstand other stressors associated with not replaced. climate change, such as increased salt and wind.